Is Esports a Sport?

 Surprisingly, Esports is a real sport in Pakistan, and other countries in the Middle East and Africa, namely China and South Africa.
 In 2020, Ukraine officially recognized it as a sport, as did Italy, Denmark, Nepal, and Russia.
 More recently, Finland and the USA have accepted it, which isn’t surprising as many major teams and players come from these countries.

 Many countries are soon expected to jump on the bandwagon.
-With tournaments getting bigger and Esports gaining vocal support from many experts and athletes, it won’t be long before the world accepts it.
+With tournaments getting bigger and it gaining vocal support from many experts and athletes, it won’t be long before the world accepts it.

 ESPN and Esports